Recorded on Friday, November 2, 2018

 Your Learning Objectives

 - Learn about the development of depression in youth

 - Identify the signs and symptoms of depression in youth

 - Acquire 2-3 coping strategies that you can teach a youth to help them manage their depression

 Dr. Lisa Herman is the founder of Synergy eTherapy, an online telemental health group practice.
 She is a Licensed Clinical Psychologist in both Minnesota and New York and has years of clinical experience working with youth and adults who suffer from a wide range of mental health concerns including anxiety disorders.
 Before moving back to her hometown of Minneapolis, Dr. Lisa worked in New York City as a clinical director for a grant-funded substance abuse treatment program for youth at St. Luke’s – Roosevelt Hospital Center, Child and Family Institute.
 During this time, Dr. Lisa was also an Assistant Clinical Professor of Psychology (in Psychiatry) at Columbia University, College of Physicians and Surgeons, where she enjoyed teaching and supervising psychology and psychiatry trainees.
 Dr. Lisa currently lives in Minneapolis with her family and they enjoy fishing, cooking, spending time with extended family, traveling, and playing music!

 Each of YIPA’s trainings are designed around a broad framework of eight youth work competencies.
 The competency focus of this training is MENTAL HEALTH.

-Trainings presented in this focus area will give judgement-free options to understand prevalent mental health issues among youth today, help you connect youth with appropriate mental health resources, and practice good self-care strategies.
+Build your understanding of prevalent mental health issues among youth today, learn how to connect youth with appropriate mental health resources, and practice good self-care strategies.

 - Online Training